Stopping the fibrosis causing chronic kidney disease

-Certa Therapeutics has developed a drug to prevent fibrosis, a leading cause of end-stage kidney disease.
-The drug is based on research from the University of Melbourne and affiliated organisations.
+Certa Therapeutics has developed a new class of drugs for patients with inflammatory and fibrotic diseases.
+They are based on research from the University of Melbourne and affiliated organisations.

 Key points

-• There are no available products to prevent or reverse kidney fibrosis, the leading cause of chronic kidney disease.
+• There are no available products to prevent or reverse fibrosis, which is the leading cause of chronic kidney disease, among other disease impacts

 The outcome